backslashxx/bindhosts/Documentation/hiding.md

 # Hiding Guide

 ## APatch
- Hiding in APatch is a bit problematic due to the following
+ Hiding in APatch is a bit challenging due to the following reasons:
-  1. having overlayfs mount but it does NOT have built-in unmount mechanism
+  1. it uses OverlayFS but lacks a built-in unmount mechanism
-  2. bind-mount mode (magisk mount) is not mature yet
+  2. bind-mount mode (magisk mount) is not fully developed

  Recommendations:
    - use hosts_file_redirect kpm